 Real Estate Photography Pricing Tips (& How to Make More Money)

-Real estate photography can be a lucrative business avenue whether it's done as a full-time career or a side hustle.
+Real estate photography can be a lucrative business avenue, whether as a full-time career or a side hustle.
 One of the most challenging pieces of starting or growing a real estate photography business is determining your packages and setting your prices.
 It's a challenging task because there are a wide variety of factors to consider, but we'll outline the process that will ensure you have a solid foundation to grow a profitable photography business.

 To help you set your real estate photography prices and make more money, let's discuss: